hausa-han/blog/README.md

 Then click the fourth tab left, then run the project through the green button.

 # How to ask question
-Just ask questions by Issues, or email me via the contacts in [http://hausahan.cn/index](http://hausahan.cn/index)
+Just ask questions by Issues, or email me via hausahan@gmail.com